ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 - Group & Play-In: Organizer's nicknames or fellow group members' nicknames.
 - Playoff: Organizer's nicknames or current opponent's nickname.

+> For example, if the Organizer's nickname is TAYO and a fellow group member's nickname is KARLIE, you could use the combined nickname "TAYLIE".

 ## 2. Format

 2.1. **Qualification Stage:**